 It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

-An Exploration of Your Belief Systems
+A Quick Exploration of Your Belief Systems

 Beliefs are conditioned perceptions that are built upon old memories of pain and pleasure.
 These memories are based on how we have interpreted and emotionalized our experiences over time.